 You should never feel guilty for saying “no.” You should also not feel forced to do something you do not want to.
 If you are the person asking for consent and receive a “no,” it can be difficult and may make you feel like you’re being rejected.
 Click here to understand how to deal with feelings of rejection if your partner says no and how to accept it.

 It’s normal for you to want the person you like to like you back!
 You might think that for the person to like you, you need to say “yes” to whatever they want to do.
 Maybe you’re not interested in doing that sexual activity they’re interested in or maybe you don’t want to have sex.
 It’s okay if you do not want to!
 Don’t just say “yes” because you want them to like you or because you’re nervous about hurting their feelings.

 It might feel awkward to say “no”, but that can be resolved by talking to your partner about what you like, what you don’t like, and your boundaries.
-Click here to learn how to embrace the awkwardness and improve your communication skills.
+Click here to learn how to establish healthy boundaries with your significant others.

 Sex must start with consent.
 Remember: If it’s not a yes, it’s a no.

 To learn more about consent, check out these resources:

 - Dear Younger Self: Consent is respect and respect is love (video)